-- Tolerances in XY and Z for nominal dimensions ranging from 0 mm to 80 mm that can be achieved in the HP Jet Fusion 4200 3D Printing Solution, according to process capability index, - A detailed explanation of the conditions under which these values were obtained. - Additional information on the concept of process capability and dimensional tolerancing, and a glossary of key terms used.
+- Tolerances in XY and Z for nominal dimensions ranging from 0 mm to 80 mm that can be achieved with the HP Jet Fusion 5200 Series 3D Printing Solution, according to a process capability index, - A detailed explanation of the test conditions under which these values were obtained, and - Additional information on the concept of process capability and dimensional tolerancing, and a glossary of key terms used.

-HP Jet Fusion 4200 3D Printing Solution dimensional capability performance
+HP Jet Fusion 5200 Series 3D Printing Solution dimensional capability performance

-Test jobs
+Test job

-The dimensional capability performance of the HP Jet Fusion 4200 Series 3D Printing Solution with HP 3D HR PA 11, and HP 3D HR PA 12 GB were characterized using the HP dimensional capability characterization job (Figure 1), which contained 122 diagnostic parts distributed throughout the printable volume.
-The job included three different types of diagnostic parts and a total of 1,524 dimensions.
+The dimensional capability performance of the HP Jet Fusion 5200 Series 3D Printing Solution has been characterized using the HP dimensional capability characterization job, which contains 122 diagnostic parts spread throughout the printable volume.
+The job includes three different types of diagnostic parts and a total of 1,524 dimensions.